 - Stir the oyster sauce and part of the soy sauce together.

-- Scramble the eggs with the butter, then remove to a bowl.
+- Scramble the eggs, then remove them to a bowl.

-- Incorporate the cold rice and oyster sauce mixture.
-Add the eggs, chicken, and green onions and heat through.
+- Incorporate the cold cooked rice and oyster sauce mixture.
+Add everything back to the skillet and heat through.
 DIG IN!

 - To Store.
 Refrigerate fried rice in an airtight storage container for up to 3 days.